SoftCircuits/IniFileParser/Readme.md

 bool active = file.GetSetting(IniFile.DefaultSectionName, "Active", false));
 ```

-If any settings are found that are not under a section header, they will be available under the `IniFile.DefaultSectionName` section.
+If any settings are found that are not under a section header, they will be added to the `IniFile.DefaultSectionName` section.

 #### Reading All Sections in the File